RobTillaart/UUID/README.md

 The 0.2.0 version and up will be based upon **RFC-9562** as RFC-4122 is obsolete.

 The setVariant4Mode() is deprecated, use **setVersion4Mode()** instead.
 The return value of getMode is now more logical as version4 == 4, instead of 0.

+The default behaviour is changed to have different sequences per instance based upon a mix of compile and runtime time generated seeds.

 ### GUID